cmin764/healthey/README.md

 - Use `npm run run` for one-off runs or testing
 - Use `npm run build` followed by `npm start` for production-like environments

-For detailed information about PR reviewing, please see the [challenge.md](docs/challenge.md).
+For detailed information about PR reviewing and applied implementation, please see the [challenge](docs/challenge.md).

 ## API Documentation

-When the server is running, you can access the API documentation at:
+When the server is running, you can access the interactive API documentation (Swagger UI) at:
 ```
 http://localhost/v1/docs
 ```

-For detailed examples of how to use the API, see [API Request Examples](docs/request-examples.md).
+For detailed examples of how to use the API via HTTP requests, see [API Request Examples](docs/request-examples.md).

+## Codebase Improvements

+Potential improvements and bugs identified during review are documented in [Codebase Improvements](docs/improvements.md).